Fredkr/ble-unlock/README.md

 4. run npm start - the app is now running

 ###Set it up
-1. In a browser go to localhost:3001
+1. Go to localhost:3001 in any browser.
 2. Set up your password to your computer.
 3. Start scanning for a BLE device you want to use.
 (Make sure Bluetooth is not disabled on your computer).
 Once found give it a name.
 4. Optionally you can manually save a device by entering its UUID.
 5. You are all set, you can now turn the service on.
-6.

 ##Disclaimer
 All data (password/device info) used by this app is stored in a file in plain text.
 However, this data is only used by your computer locally.
 No data of any kind will be broadcasted over bluetooth or outside your local network.